bouvens/griffeath-machine/README.md

 ## What’s this?

-A cyclic cellular automaton is a kind of cellular automaton rule invited by David Griffeath and studied by several other cellular automaton researchers.
+A cyclic cellular automaton is a kind of automaton rule invented by David Griffeath and studied by several other researchers.

-More information and rules can be found in [Wikipedia](https://en.wikipedia.org/wiki/Cyclic_cellular_automaton).
+You can find more information and rules in [Wikipedia](https://en.wikipedia.org/wiki/Cyclic_cellular_automaton).

 Rendering is made with high performance method `CanvasRenderingContext2D.putImageData()` with typed arrays and some bitwise magic inside React component [`<CanvasField />`](https://github.com/bouvens/griffeath-machine/blob/master/src/components/optimized/CanvasField.jsx).

 ## How it works?

-On every step [every cell changes](https://github.com/bouvens/griffeath-machine/blob/master/src/utils.js) it’s value to 1 of 4 neighbour’s value if it have modular value one unit larger.
+On every step [every cell changes](https://github.com/bouvens/griffeath-machine/blob/master/src/utils.js) its value to make it equal to a neighbor’s value if it has modular value one unit larger.

 ## How to run locally